 Healthy sperm is vital to conceive a baby, which is made up of the head, where the genetic material needed for fertilisation is stored, a neck (mid-piece) and a tail for propulsion towards the egg.

 Sperm and testosterone are both produced in the testes.
-Sperm then pass slowly through a series of long coiled tubules called the epididymis, where they mature so they can swim and penetrate an egg cell.
+Sperm then passes slowly through a series of long coiled tubules called the epididymis, where they mature so they can swim and penetrate an egg cell.
 They then travel via the vas deferens to the urethra and out of the penis as they are ejaculated.

 The entire process of sperm formation takes about 72 days.
 Serious illness during this time can affect sperm quality and production for up to three months.